Feuermurmel/youtube-podcast-gateway/readme.md

 __client_secrets_path__: Path to the `client_secrets.json` file downloaded from the Google Developer Console.
 Defaults to `client_secrets.json`.

 __oauth2_token_path__: Path to the `oauth2_token.json` file which stores the OAuth 2 authorization tokes.
 Defaults to `oauth2_token.json`.

+__canonical_base_url__: Base URL of the application which is used to generate URLs to the media files embedded in the feeds.
+This URL should point to the `/` path of the HTTP server run by the application.
+By default the base URI is guessed from the `Host:` header sent by a client and the port the HTTP server is listening on.